zhufuyi/sponge/README.md

 </div>

-[sponge](https://github.com/zhufuyi/sponge) is a powerful tool for generating code for web and microservice projects, and a microservice framework based on gin and grpc packaging. sponge has a rich set of code generation commands, generating a total of 12 different functional codes that can be These can be combined into a complete service (similar to a sponge cell that can be automatically reassembled into a new sponge).
-Microservice code features include logging, service registration and discovery, registry, flow limiting, fusing, link tracking, metrics monitoring, pprof performance analysis, statistics, caching, CICD and more.
-The code decoupled modular design makes it easy to build complete project code from development to deployment, making it more convenient, easy and efficient to develop projects using the go language.
+[sponge](https://github.com/zhufuyi/sponge) is a powerful tool for generating web and microservice code, as well as a microservice framework based on gin and grpc encapsulation.
+Sponge has a wealth of code generation commands, and different functional codes can be combined to form a complete service (similar to artificially scattered sponge cells that can automatically recombine into a new sponge).
+Microservice code functions include logging, service registration and discovery, registration center, flow control, fuse, link tracking, metric monitoring, pprof performance analysis, statistics, cache, CICD and other functions.
+The code is decoupled and modularly designed, making it easy to build complete engineering code from development to deployment, making it more convenient, easy and efficient to develop with Go language.

 <br>